MeulenG/MFOS/README.md

 ## About The Project

 My first OS written in Assembly and C in order to learn OS Development.
-I dedicate all my spare-time to developing this, and learning OS development.
+I dedicate all my spare-time to developing this.

 <p align="right">(<a href="#top">back to top</a>)</p>